marufhasan1/db_backup/README.md

 `$dbbackup = new db_backup;`

-`$dbbackup->connect("Server Name","Username","passwrd","Database");`
+`$dbbackup->connect("ServerName","Username","passwrd","Database");`

 `$dbbackup->backup();`

 `$dbbackup->db_import("test.sql"));`

-If you have any question about this just knock me on facebook or email
+If you have any question about this, just knock me on facebook or email

 Fb: [fb/emarufhasan](https://facebook.com/emarufhasan)
 Gmail: emarufhasan@gmail.com